 A lot of time and dedication from a team of experts went into the SAA investigation thus far and we are positive that our actions will cause a dramatic shift in the way board supporters and officials of state owned enterprises behave in future.
 Although there is still a lot of work to be done, we are happy and confident with the investigation and outcome so far.
 That said, we are not ignorant of the fact that this could still take years of litigation, but OUTA is willing to fight every step of the way for our supporters and the public at large.

 back to top

-OUTA undertook to defend its members over the non-payment of e-tolls, and over the past three months we have entered the defence phase of over 150 members summonsed by SANRAL earlier this year.
+OUTA undertook to defend its supporters over the non-payment of e-tolls, and over the past three months we have entered the defence phase of over 150 supporters summonsed by SANRAL earlier this year.

 In our opinion and that of our senior counsel, every single summons received from SANRAL for alleged e-toll debt has been defective in one way or another.
 Before we proceed on the test case sought, SANRAL will first be required to remove all the causes of complaint we have raised with regards to their summons and the declaration/statement of their case.
 This is necessary so that the test case can continue on a properly pleaded case.

 So far, the first attempt by SANRAL to remove all the causes for out complaint raised has not been successful and has therefore resulted in additional causes for complaint being identified by our legal team.
 Should SANRAL fail to address or refuse to remove these causes for complaint, the possibility may exists for more drawn out legal judgments on these points, before the case regarding the enforceability of e-toll “debt” can continue.